 Terra's mission is “to help accelerate research by integrating data, analysis tools, and built-in security components to deliver frictionless research flows from data to results”.
+What does that mean?
 How can Terra help you with your research?
-This article summarizes the types of analyses you can do, how to access datasets in the Terra Data Library, and how to get started on Terra.
+This article summarizes the cloud components you'll use when working in Terra, and how working in the cloud differs from working locally.

-Project data and tools together in one workspace
+Project data and tools - together in a Terra workspace

-- Keep track of data from multiple sources in the cloud in one place.
+- Store and track data - including from multiple sources in the cloud - in spreadsheet-like data tables.

 - Access and store bulk analysis workflow tools from Dockstore and the Broad Methods Repository.